Winter Safety Tips

 • Follow the snow plow: Roads behind an active snow plow are usually safer to drive on.

 • If you skid, ease off the gas and turn into the skid.
-Click here for a how to video on exiting a skid.
+Watch this video on how to exit a skid.

 • Snow left on your vehicle can be hazardous: If it hardens it can fly off your vehicle and cause damage.